 A truly global product the MSX125 (known as the ‘Grom’ in Japan and USA) has been a hit across the world.
 In its first sales season the MSX125 joined the CBF125 in the ranks of Europe’s top 5 best-selling 125cc motorcycles.
 And, over the last few years, it has established itself as a firm favourite, whether used for simple urban transport or as a heavily customised style statement by its target market.

-After 6 years of quiet success and several small styling evolutions, with an eye on the next wave of young riders, it’s time for a new MSX125.
-Or, to give it its new official European name, a new MSX125 Grom.
-Fully refreshed, with an even cooler direction of travel, it’s still Honda’s little machine with big dreams.
+After 6 years of quiet success and several small styling evolutions, with an eye on the next wave of young riders, 21YM saw a new MSX125 hit the streets with an even cooler direction of travel, and a new name – the MSX125 Grom.
+For 22YM, a new colour sees it remain Honda’s little machine that continues to brim with big dreams.

 - Model Overview

-Completely redesigned bodywork gives the MSX125 Grom a new design language; fresh and fun, it’s also easily removed ready for an owner’s creativity to get to work.
-The updated LCD dash also now includes a rev-counter and gear position indicator.
+21YM’s completely redesigned bodywork gave the MSX125 Grom a new design language: fresh and fun, and also easily removed ready for an owner’s creativity to get to work.
+The LCD dash was also updated to include a rev-counter and gear position indicator.

-A new air-cooled engine maintains the usable performance of the MSX125 but adds an extra fifth gear.
-And the unchanged chassis offers the same small-bike dimensions with big-bike suspension, braking and handling qualities.
+A new air-cooled engine maintained usable, real-world performance but added a fifth gear to help longer-range riding.
+And the chassis – tried and tested – offers the same small-bike dimensions with big-bike suspension, braking and handling qualities.

 - Key Features